-Wraps are proven non-qualifying seller financing transactions which have been utilized for more than 100 years, as effective sales tools in commercial, raw land and residential real estate transactions.
-Under Wraps existing seller loan(s)( Prior Note(s)) are not assumed by the buyer, but a seller financed loan is stacked on the Prior Note(s).
-Seller remains fully obligated for payments under the Prior Note(s) and no relationship is established between buyer and seller lenders .
-Buyer obligations are limited only to the terms of the Wrap note payable to Seller.
+Wraps are proven, non-qualifying seller financing transactions which have been utilized for more than 100 years as effective sales tools in commercial, raw land and residential real estate transactions.
+Under Wraps an existing seller’s loan(s)( Prior Note(s)) are not assumed by the buyer, but a seller financed loan is stacked on the Prior Note(s).
+The Seller remains fully obligated for payments under the Prior Note(s) and no relationship is established between they buyer and seller lenders.
+The Buyer’s obligations are limited only to the terms of the Wrap note, which is payable to the Seller.

-Designed almost 20 years ago by one of Texas best known residential real estate closing attorneys, The Wally Wrap system incorporates extensive real estate & legal experience, proven & specialized documentation, and closing expertise, which is unique in the real estate industry.
-Our Pre-Closing Conference system is set up once a contract has been executed.
-This meeting allows all parties to meet with the attorney and discuss all aspects of the Wally Wrap, if at the end of the meeting they are not satisfied then the contract is voided and no costs have been incurred.
-If however, they have been satisfied then the closing can take place within 7-10 days.
+Designed almost 20 years ago by one of Texas’ best known residential real estate closing attorneys.
+The Wally Wrap system incorporates extensive real estate & legal experience, proven & specialized documentation, and closing expertise, which is unique in the real estate industry.
+Our Pre-Closing Conference system is arranged once a contract has been executed.
+This meeting allows for all parties to meet with the attorney and discuss all aspects of the Wally Wrap.
+If at the end of the meeting they are not satisfied, then the contract is voided and no costs have been incurred.
+However, if they have been satisfied then the closing can take place within 7-10 days.

-The provision in all mortgages preventing a sale allowing buyer to assume seller’s existing mortgage (non-qualifying assumption), without prior approval of lender.
+The provision in all mortgages which prevent a sale– allowing a buyer to assume the seller’s existing mortgage (non-qualifying assumption) without prior approval from the lender.

-NO. Violation of a PUBLIC LAW is illegal, i.e. traffic tickets, punishable by fines, etc. Violation of a “due on sale clause” is NOT ILLEGAL.
-A real estate mortgage is a lender contract under CIVIL LAW.
+Violation of a public law is illegal, i.e. traffic tickets, punishable by fines, etc. Violation of a “due on sale clause” is not illegal.
+A real estate mortgage is a lender contract under civil law.
 Texas civil law provides non-judicial foreclosure as the primary lender remedy for breach of a mortgage contract, in the form of payment default.

-NO. Research of more than 160 years of residential real estate lending in Texas, confirms mortgage lenders make every effort NOT TO FORECLOSE; but when they must, the ONLY REASON is for NON-PAYMENT
+Research of more than 160 years of residential real estate lending in Texas, confirms mortgage lenders make every effort not to foreclose; but when they must, the only reason is for non-payment.

 Lenders have no financial motivation to foreclose.
-Residential mortgage lenders are INVESTORS, motivated by profit.
-INVESTORS owning the majority of residential mortgages are insurance companies, retirement & pension funds, etc., each with the common goal of securing the highest rate of return (interest rate) for the least amount of risk possible (property as collateral).
+Residential mortgage lenders are investors, motivated by profit.
+Investors owning the majority of residential mortgages are insurance companies, retirement, and pension funds, etc.; each with the common goal of securing the highest rate of return (interest rate) for the least amount of possible risk (property as collateral).

 1. Profit.
 Lenders receive $250,000-300,000 in payments over 30 years on a $100,000 loan at 6-7%.